Pomax/node-flickrapi/README.md

 Note that no `min` version is generated; For development there is no sense in using one, and the savings on the production version are too small to matter (it's only 10kb smaller).
-If you server can serve content gzipped, the minification will have no effect on the gzipped size anyway (using gzip, the plain library is ~4.5kb, with the dev version being ~30kb).
+If your server can serve content gzipped, the minification will have no effect on the gzipped size anyway (using gzip, the plain library is ~4.5kb, with the dev version being ~30kb).